National Lung Cancer Screening Program

 The program uses both existing fixed low-dose CT infrastructure through private and public radiology services.
 Mobile screening services will also be delivered by Heart of Australia in some rural and remote areas.

-More information is available from the Department of Health and Aged Care website.
+More information is available from the Department of Health, Disability and Ageing website.

 Lung Screening Wave graphic